 What is the Weather Like in Vanuatu in September?

 September in Vanuatu LINK#TT059 hits a sweet spot between the cooler dry season and the warmer, wetter months ahead.
-Expect warm tropical days with low humidity, making it ideal for rainforest hikes, exploring volcanic landscapes, and snorkelling along vibrant coral reefs.
+Expect warm tropical days with low humidity during this shoulder season period.

 As the islands move toward the end of the dry season, the weather remains perfect for chasing waterfalls, relaxing on pristine beaches, and enjoying outdoor adventures from mountains to the sea.

 September offers a calm, laid-back vibe with plenty of daylight hours and generally minimal interruptions from rain.
-Tradewinds are still present, so plan water-based activities accordingly for calmer conditions.
+Tradewinds are still present, which means the surfing is consistently on, but you might want to plan diving and snorkelling in the morning.

-Before we jump into this weather guide for September, be sure to bookmark Vanuatu Weather, Seasons & Climate + Vanuatu Weather by Month LINK#TT093, as well as The Best Time to Visit Vanuatu: A Month-by-Month Guide LINK#TT033 for more advice.
+Before we jump into this weather guide for September, be sure to bookmark Vanuatu Weather, Seasons & Climate + Vanuatu Weather by Month, as well as The Best Time to Visit Vanuatu: A Month-by-Month GuideĀ for more advice.

 Table of Contents